m3nt0r/cakephp-twig-view/README.md

 ## CakePHP-powered Filters

 The View class adds some sugar to templates by exposing some Helper methods through filters.
 It  features the most common and useful ones.
-If you think i've left out an important method, geel free to extend the filter (see ```./extensions``` folder) and send me a pull request.
+If you think i've left out an important method, feel free to extend the filter (see ```./extensions``` folder) and send me a pull request.

 By default all filter sets (helpers) are enabled.
 Currently available are: